Quick Answer

 | Mismatch between wallet UI balances and ledger exports | Freeze new accrual logic until balances reconcile | Require repeatable reconciliation for a defined period and an exception workflow with named investigation, approval, and evidence-storage owners |

 If you are using pass-through deposit insurance language but cannot produce clear ownership and bank-record evidence on demand, pull the claim back until controls catch up.
-Do not treat a legal citation by itself as proof, and do not present a definitive FDIC coverage outcome from these excerpts alone.
+Do not treat a legal citation by itself as proof, and do not present a definitive FDIC coverage outcome on its own.

 Use one dated evidence pack as your checkpoint for a sample balance, plus the exact memo version used for approval.
 If that memo relies on FederalRegister.gov text, verify against the official edition or the linked govinfo PDF before treating it as authoritative legal text.
 Weak proof here creates the kind of bank-customer disconnect that increases partnership risk.